 In addition, Stephen advises on contractual issues including IT contracts, joint venture agreements and partnership agreements.

-- advising one part of an extended family operating an extensive agricultural operation utilising one trust, leading to a successful ‘divorce’
+- advising one part of an extended family operating an extensive agricultural operation utilising one trust, leading to a successful ‘divorce’; and

 - advising the administrators of Forest Enterprise Australia Ltd and its subsidiary FEA Plantations Ltd. FEA Plantations is the responsible entity of some 18 managed investment schemes in the forestry arena.
 The retainer involved advising the administrators on their rights and obligations as administrators of the responsible entity, acting on their behalf in numerous court applications, and advising on the competing claims of secured creditors and participants in the various schemes.